dev-nyro/atenex-services/ingest-service/full_codebase.md

         raise HTTPException(status_code=status.HTTP_422_UNPROCESSABLE_ENTITY, detail="Missing required header: X-Company-ID")
     if not user_id:
         endpoint_log.warning("Missing X-User-ID header")
+        # Although user_id is not directly used in core logic now, it might be needed for auth/logging later
+        # Decide if it should be strictly required.
+For now, keeping the check as in original code.
         raise HTTPException(status_code=status.HTTP_422_UNPROCESSABLE_ENTITY, detail="Missing required header: X-User-ID")

     endpoint_log = endpoint_log.bind(company_id=company_id, user_id=user_id,